docsforadobe/after-effects-scripting-guide/docs/properties/property.md

 All Media Replacement Layers have an alternate source item that can be set.

-A layer is “marked” for media replacement when the layer is added to the Essential Graphics Panel (see [AVLayer.addToMotionGraphicsTemplate()](../layers/avlayer.md#avlayer-addtomotiongraphicstemplate) or [AVLayer.addToMotionGraphicsTemplateAs()](../layers/avlayer.md#avlayer-addtomotiongraphicstemplateas)).
+A layer is "marked" for media replacement when the layer is added to the Essential Graphics Panel (see [AVLayer.addToMotionGraphicsTemplate()](../layers/avlayer.md#avlayer-addtomotiongraphicstemplate) or [AVLayer.addToMotionGraphicsTemplateAs()](../layers/avlayer.md#avlayer-addtomotiongraphicstemplateas)).

 - If present, the render workflow will pick up the alternate source while rendering the layer.
 - If the alternate source for the layer is not set, then the source layer of the Media Replacement control is used for rendering (this is the normal workflow).